bankierubybank/golang-gin/README.md

 - How to write sample API with Golang
 - How to Dockerize Golang application
 - How to CI using GitHub Actions / Azure DevOps Pipeline
-- How to deploy Golang container on Docker and K8s/OpenShift
+- How to deploy Golang container on Docker and K8s/OpenShift (On-premise and Cloud)

 ##### Environment Variable
 | Variable name | Description | Default | Mandatory |